Yūshō

-The first foreign wrestler to win the makuuchi division yūshō was the Hawaiian born Takamiyama Daigorō in June 1972.
+The first foreign wrestler to win the division was the Hawaiian born Takamiyama Daigorō in June 1972.
 There were no others until Konishiki Yasokichi won his first championship in November 1989.
-However, due to the unprecedented dominance of foreign wrestlers in recent years, led by the Mongolian yokozuna Asashōryū and Hakuhō, there were no Japanese-born winners between Tochiazuma Daisuke in January 2006 and Kotoshōgiku in January 2016.
+However, due to the dominance of foreign wrestlers in recent years, led by the Mongolian Asashōryū and Hakuhō, there were no Japanese-born winners between Tochiazuma Daisuke in January 2006 and Kotoshōgiku in January 2016.
 The past few years have also brought multiple other Japanese champions.